mharen/mharen.github.io/_posts/2012/2012-07-14-building-cabers-for-your-summer.md

 ![IMG_3170.jpg](/assets/2012/IMG_3170.jpg)

-OK, I’m probably over explaining this…it’s really pretty obvious when you do it.
+OK, I’m probably over explaining this...it’s really pretty obvious when you do it.

 I found that the tape didn’t stick all that well to the foam.
 This is nice if you want to undo some taping, but not so super for strength.
 I think doing three rings at each joint, though, should hold up well.
 Just make sure you have plenty of overlap onto the tape itself so it doesn’t unravel.